azyablov/sros_bng_observability/README.md

    - High number of errors in logs.
    - Unexpected grow or drop in number sessions.
    - Approaching capacity / scalability limits.
-   - Multi-chassis state and loss or redundanc between *OLT* and Aggregation routers.
+   - Multi-chassis state and loss or redundancy between *OLT* and Aggregation routers.
    - Unexpected changes in number of routes.
    - Fluctuations on upstream *BGP* peering.
-   - General criteria applicable to moderm *IP/MPLS* networks.
+   - General criteria applicable to modern *IP/MPLS* networks.
 2. Alerts should be real: it should not be a false positive or a false negative.
 3. Alerts should be urgent: it should be sent to the right people at the right time.
 4. Alerts should be actionable: it should provide enough information to help the operator understand the issue and take appropriate action.